simon-danielsson/reamake/README.md

 ![logo](media/logo.png)

-ReaMake is a CLI application for quickly creating folder and file structures for mixing, mastering, and production projects in **Reaper**.
+**reamake** is a CLI application built for quickly creating folder/file structures for mixing, mastering, and production projects in [**Cockos Reaper**](https://www.reaper.fm/).

 Built with **Rust**, using:
 + [clap](https://github.com/BurntSushi/clap-rs?tab=readme-ov-file) for command-line parsing
 + [yaml-rust2](https://github.com/ethiraric/yaml-rust2) for YAML parsing

 Features:
-+ Batch creation of multiple projects at once
++ Customizable folder/file structures and templates.
-+ Customizable folder/file structures and templates
++ Batch creation of multiple projects at once.

-> ⚠️ Currently, ReaMake only supports **macOS**.
+> ⚠️ Currently, reamake has only been tested on **MacOS**.

 ## Usage